Stock market today: Most of Wall Street rises after a pivotal inflation report comes up cool

 The lower yields helped the majority of the U.S. stock market to rise.
 Real-estate owners and utilities led the way because falling bond yields make their relatively high dividends look more attractive to investors seeking income.

 Homebuilders were also strong on hopes that lower mortgage rates will juice the industry.
-PulteGroup rose 5.9% and D.R.
-Horton climbed 5.6% for some of the biggest gains in the S&P 500.
+PulteGroup rose 6.9% and D.R.
+Horton climbed 6.8% for some of the biggest gains in the S&P 500.
+Mohawk Industries, which makes flooring for homes, jumped 6.5%.

 Besides hopes for coming cuts to interest rates, expectations for strong profit growth amid a resilient but slowing economy have also helped to push the U.S. stock market to records.
 Analysts expect S&P 500 companies to deliver their best growth in more than two years this upcoming reporting season, but it’s getting off to a mixed start.

+Conagra Brands fell 3.2% even though its profit for the latest quarter beat expectations.
+Revenue for the company behind Birds Eye, Duncan Hines, and Marie Callender’s fell short of analysts' forecasts.
+Conagra also gave a forecast for profit in its upcoming fiscal year that was below analysts'.
+The food company said customers are still getting used to higher prices.

-PepsiCo fell 0.6% despite topping profit forecasts for the spring.
-Its revenue for the latest quarter came in a bit shy of analysts' expectations, and the food giant said that an important underlying measure of revenue will likely come in at the bottom of its earlier forecasted range for the full year.
+PepsiCo slipped 0.1% despite likewise topping profit forecasts for the spring.
+Its revenue for the latest quarter came in a bit shy of analysts' expectations, and the company said an underlying measure of revenue will likely come in at the bottom of its earlier forecasted range for the full year.

 In stock markets abroad, Japan's Nikkei 225 rose 0.9% to set another all-time high.